|Meeting Times:||Section 1: Monday and Wednesday 9:00 - 10:50|

 For assignments, you may discuss the ideas with other students, but all of your work must be your own.
 You must yourself write and understand everything in each assignment you submit.
 It is an honor code violation to copy directly from another student either by copy and paste or by transcription, or to copy from the web.

 For quizzes and exams, you can not talk to anyone during the exam, or use any kind of notes.

 If you have any questions or need clarification, please don't hesitate to contact me!

 The Office of Disability Services has been designated by the University as the primary office to guide, counsel, and assist students with disabilities.
 If you already receive services through the Office of Disability Services and require accommodations for this class, make an appointment with me as soon as possible to discuss your approved accommodations needs.
 Please bring your accommodation letter with you to the appointment.
 I will hold any information you share with me in the strictest confidence unless you give me permission to do otherwise.
 If you have not contacted the Office of Disability Services and need accommodations, I will be happy to refer you.
 The office will require appropriate documentation of disability.
 Their phone number is 540-654-1266.
-The office is located in Lee Hall, Room 401.
+The office is located in Seacobeck Hall.

 Most class periods will begin with a lecture on some topic where we will go over new course material.
 Then, we will practice this material by working on problems in teams.
 The teams are chosen randomly at the beginning of the semester and will not change.
 Your team will work on these problems and then we will discuss them together as a class.

 Teams for the two sections are given here: